BartlomiejIT/Top-Fashion-Insta-Influencers-Campaign-SQL-Power-BI-Excel/README.md

 ## Project Description

-This project aims to identify the most influential Instagram influencers in the categories related to fashion, lifestyle, and modeling in the United States.
+This project aims to identify the most influential Instagram influencers in the categories related to fashion, lifestyle and modeling in the United States.
 This analysis is crucial for effective marketing campaigns, especially when promoting high-end products.
-The project involves creating an interactive dashboard in Power BI that provides detailed information on the most popular influencers, including the number of followers, average engagement, and engagement rate.
+The project involves creating an interactive dashboard in Power BI that provides detailed information on the most popular influencers, including the number of followers, average engagement and engagement rate.

 ## Project Goal